lasrado-b/home-lab/configs/pfSense-firewall-rules.md

 **Lab Setup:** Home Lab - pfSense with 3 internal VMs **Objective:** Simulate basic traffic filtering and rule testing in a real-world small office network.

+## Firewall Evolution: Phased Approach

+This firewall setup was built in **progressive phases** to demonstrate how security policies can evolve from simple, protocol-specific rules to broader, scalable subnet-based segmentation.

+### Phase 1: Protocol-Specific Blocking
+- **Test Rule 1:** Blocked ICMP (ping) from Kali to Ubuntu to prevent basic network discovery.
+- **Test Rule 2:** Blocked HTTP (port 80) access from Kali to Ubuntu to restrict web service exposure.

+These initial rules provided targeted protections and were useful for practicing specific firewall configurations and testing granular controls.

+### Phase 2: Subnet-Wide Isolation
+- **Test Rule 3:** Implemented a more scalable, comprehensive rule that blocks **all traffic from the entire Kali subnet (192.168.2.0/24) to Ubuntu.**

+This rule phased out the need for the earlier, protocol-specific blocks by fully segmenting the attacker network from the internal server.

 ---

 ## Test Rule 1: Block ICMP (ping) from Kali to Ubuntu